 The owners are both artists – some of their ceramic masks were displayed in the café.
 In addition to their small restaurant, they rent vacation apartments and gave me a brochure in Turkish which lists their website.
 I became friends with their friendly dog Pasha, and while the rain continued its steady downpour, I waited on the veranda and enjoyed a bowl of delicious hot soup, fresh bread, and some Turkish pickles that were out of this world!

 Hiking Eski Datça to Knidos and the Carian Trail

-There is a hiking trail (not well-known or publicized) from Eski Datca to Knidos that passes through several villages along the peninsula.
-Not sure how many miles that is but imagine it’s a several day hike.
-It sounds like fun but probably isn’t a good idea to do on your own.
-If you don’t want to walk, you can catch a bus on Datça’s main drag that goes to and from Eski Datça.
-The small buses run once an hour in the winter and once every 30 minutes during summer.
+There’s a hiking trail (not well-known or publicized) from Eski Datça to Knidos that passes several villages along the peninsula.
+The trail is about 60 miles long, so it’s a several day hike.
+It sounds like fun, but probably isn’t a good idea to do on your own.
+Turkey has abundant hiking trails along the coast, in forests, and near ancient archaeological ruins.

 The map outline of the Eski Datça to Knidos trail follows bays and coves along the coast.
 The Peninsula separates the Gulf of Gökova on the Aegean Sea to the north from the Gulf of Hisarönü in the Mediterranean Sea to the south.
 Nine villages are scattered along the peninsula.

 - Datca Peninsula